Introduction: Winner Winner, Chicken Dinner

 If your bird doesn't come pre-trussed, watch the Martha Stewart video above to learn how to do it yourself to get it ready for cooking; it's a handy thing to learn whether you're cooking a bird indoors or out!
 Before you truss though, make sure you remove any giblets that may be in the cavity.

-The only thing we did was shake on a ready made (and gluten free!) spice blend all over the chicken and rub it in.
-Then we skewered the chicken onto the rod, secured the two prongs into either end of the chicken (tightening the thumbscrews to keep them in place) and added the counter-weight (which also gets tightened on the rod).
-I don't know if it was necessary to use the counter weight for our bird; next time we'll experiment to see if we really need it.
+While the BBQ is heating up, apply the spice rub.
+We shook on on a ready made (and gluten free!) spice blend all over the chicken and rubbed it in.
+Then we skewered the chicken onto the rod, secured the two prongs into either end of the chicken (tightening the thumbscrews to keep them in place) and added the counterweight (which also gets tightened on the rod).
+The next step shows you step-by-step photos to set up the spit rod.

 At this point, you can pull down the cover and leave it for 15 minutes so the chicken skin crisps up.